kubevirt/containerized-data-importer/doc/cdi-operator-olm.md

 **Note**:
 Currently quay polling is once in **60** minutes.
 It is hardcoded in _marketplace_ operator.
 There are plans to add configuration to _OperatorSource_ that will set polling interval per OperatorSource.
 Currently, it is not configurable.
-To trigger update manually one can restart catalogsource pod
+To trigger update manually one can remove status of OperatorSource cr.

 **Note:** Currently CDI operator does **not** support upgrades of the CDI installation, but it can be updated via OLM.
 In such case OLM update will effectivley terminate current _cdi-operator_ instance and install the new one - specified in the new CSV bundle.